Decentralised-AI/GPT-notes/java/oop.md

 Inheritance allows you to create a hierarchy of classes, with more specialized classes inheriting common behavior and properties from more general classes.
 It promotes code reuse, extensibility, and modularity in object-oriented programming.

+## Visibility modifiers

+In Java, visibility modifiers (public, private, and protected) are used to control the accessibility of methods and properties (also known as fields or variables) in classes.
+These modifiers define the scope within which a method or property can be accessed.
+Here's an overview of each visibility modifier:

+1. Public:
+   - The `public` modifier makes a method or property accessible to all classes, regardless of their location or relationship with the declaring class.
+   - Public members can be accessed from any other class, within the same package or from different packages.
+   - Example:
+     ```java
+     public class MyClass {
+         public int publicVariable;
+         public void publicMethod() {
+             // Method implementation
+         }
+     }
+     ```

+2. Private:
+   - The `private` modifier restricts the accessibility of a method or property to the class in which it is declared.
+   - Private members cannot be accessed or modified from outside the class.
+   - This modifier is useful for encapsulation, as it hides the internal implementation details of a class.
+   - Example:
+     ```java
+     public class MyClass {
+         private int privateVariable;
+         private void privateMethod() {
+             // Method implementation
+         }
+     }
+     ```

+3. Protected:
+   - The `protected` modifier allows access to a method or property within the same package and in subclasses, even if they are in a different package.
+   - Protected members are not accessible from classes that are outside the package and are not subclasses of the declaring class.
+   - This modifier is useful for providing controlled access to inherited members.
+   - Example:
+     ```java
+     package com.example;

+     public class MyBaseClass {
+         protected int protectedVariable;
+         protected void protectedMethod() {
+             // Method implementation
+         }
+     }

+     package com.example.subpackage;

+     public class MySubClass extends MyBaseClass {
+         public void someMethod() {
+             protectedVariable = 10; // Accessing protected variable from subclass
+             protectedMethod(); // Accessing protected method from subclass
+         }
+     }
+     ```

+By using these visibility modifiers, you can control the accessibility of methods and properties in your classes, providing encapsulation, data hiding, and controlled access to class members.
+This helps in building well-structured and maintainable code by enforcing proper encapsulation and preventing unwanted access or modification of internal implementation details.

 ## Interfaces and Abstract Classes

 Interfaces and abstract classes are key features of Java that facilitate abstraction, code organization, and implementation of common behavior in object-oriented programming.
 While they share some similarities, there are also distinct differences between them.
 Let's explore interfaces and abstract classes in Java: